inspec/inspec-aws/docs/resources/aws_cloudtrail_trail.md

 ##### trail_name _(required)_
 This resource expects a single parameter, the CloudTrail Name which uniquely identifies it.
-This can be passed either as a string or as a `trail_name: 'value'` hash.
+This can be passed either as a string or as a `trail_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on CloudTrail](https://docs.aws.amazon.com/cloudtrail/index.html#lang/en_us).